Wholemeal Gluten Free Sourdough Kit Recipe

 Before you begin, make sure you have:

-The wholemeal gluten-free flour (green packaging) included in your kit and the white gluten-free 1-to-1 flour to feed your starter (this blend is chosen for best sourdough performance — please don’t substitute a supermarket gluten-free flour, you wont acheive the same results).
+The wholemeal gluten-free flour (green or black packaging) included in your kit and the white gluten-free 1-to-1 flour to feed your starter (this blend is chosen for best sourdough performance — please don’t substitute a supermarket gluten-free flour, you wont acheive the same results).

 • Active starter at peak rise